nina-bornemann/ToDo_Backend_Project/README.md

 - Read To-Do: Get all tasks or a specific task by ID
 - Update To-Do: Modify a task’s description and status without altering the ID
 - Delete To-Do: Remove tasks by ID
+- Checks Spelling of POST and PUT requests with ChatGPT 🤖
 - Tested using JUnit, Mockito and Integration tests
 - Exception Handling via @RestControllerAdvise
 - Integrated frontend